elyiorgos/sleeppy/README.md

 7. Rest periods: All rest periods detected by the algorithm.
 Only the longest rest period (i.e. major rest period) is used for calculating sleep measures.

-8. On-body: All periods identified by the on-body detection algorithm (without filtering or re-scoring).

-9. On-body (re-scored): The on-body periods after re-scoring has been applied.

-#### Note: There is no logic tying either on-body detection to the calculation of sleep endpoints.
-The on-body detection is currently used *only* as a visual aid to determine possible sources of error in major rest period calculation.

-#### Suggested use of the current package is to evaluate the results of each day visually, to ensure that the proper/expected behavior is in fact what is being produced.

 ## References
-#### The major rest period detection and wear detection functions of this package are based off of the following papers, as well as their implementation in the R package GGIR:
+#### The major rest period detection is based off of the following papers, as well as their implementation in the R package GGIR:

 van Hees V, Fang Z, Zhao J, Heywood J, Mirkes E, Sabia S, Migueles J (2019).
 GGIR: Raw Accelerometer Data Analysis.
 doi: 10.5281/zenodo.1051064, R package version 1.9-1, https://CRAN.R-project.org/package=GGIR.